-- 1. checking service conduit location, and if kerb and channel is in place against markers; - 2. determination of the location of mitre and side drains; - 3. proof rolling bottom of box for compaction; - 4. checking of subgrade reduced level and crossfall; - 5. checking all related civil works: - a. certified pavement thickness design and subgrade compaction test results; - b. stormwater drainage pipes for line and level; and - c. compaction test results for backfill to trenches are to be available for the inspection. - 6. confirm locations and layouts for all stormwater drainage easements.
+- 1. checking service conduit locations; - 2. determination of the location of mitre and subsoil drains; - 3. proof rolling bottom of box for compaction with a fully loaded 10,000L water tanker (in accordance with the standard TMR test method; - 4. checking of subgrade reduced level and crossfall.
+Consulting Engineer to supply Council with levels, to AHD, prior to inspection; - 5. checking all related civil works: - a. certified pavement thickness design, subgrade CBR results and subgrade compaction test results; - b. stormwater drainage pipes for line and level and CCTV submission to Council prior to placement of the base course; and - c. compaction test results for backfill to trenches, subgrade and select fill courses test results are to be available for the inspection. - 6. confirm locations and layouts for all stormwater drainage easements.